Pittsburgh Brain Injury Attorneys

 Pittsburgh medical malpractice attorney Deborah Maliver is a physician who practiced medicine before she went to law school.
 Her medical background and ability to understand and coordinate highly complex expert testimony and forensic evidence provide a significant advantage to our clients, especially in brain injury litigation.

-Contact an Experienced and Skilled Altoona Misdiagnosis of Stroke Lawyer for a Free Consultation
+Contact An Experienced and Skilled Malpractice Lawyer for a Free Consultation

 For a free assessment and case evaluation concerning your claim for negligence damages related to an undiagnosed stroke or other brain injury, contact a Pittsburgh medical malpractice lawyer at Biancheria & Maliver P.C.